 - Each claim is submitted with appropriate receipts

-HM Revenue & Customs will need to be certain exactly what expenses you reimburse and the method of control you use to identify expenses that might be taxable.
-This is to ensure, among other things, that if a dispensation were granted, and a taxable payment is made within a category of expense covered by the dispensation, it will be picked up and reported on the relevant employee's P11D.
+HMRC will need to be certain exactly what expenses you reimburse and the method of control you use to identify expenses that might be taxable.
+This is to ensure, among other things, that if a dispensation was granted, and a taxable payment is made within a category of expense covered by the dispensation, it will be picked up and reported on the relevant employee's P11D.
 A dispensation does not mean that the accounting procedures for recording such expenses can be relaxed.

-The application must be in writing, and may be by letter or, for smaller companies, by form P11DX, accessed from the HM Revenue & Customs website.
+The application must be in writing, and may be by letter or, for smaller companies, by form P11DX, accessed from the HMRC website.